 Mining hydrogeology

 Hydro-Ressources specializes in hydrogeology applied to mining.
-This expertise is divided into three main parts, namely 1) the analysis of the impacts caused by the presence of a mine on the environment, 2) the dewatering of a mine and 3) the analysis of soil or water. contaminated in a mining environment.
+This expertise is divided into three main areas: 1) analyzing the environmental impacts caused by the presence of a mine, 2) mine dewatering, and 3) the analysis of contaminated soil or water in a mining environment.

 L’analyse d’impacts